Coronavirus Travel Tips: To Fly Or Not To Fly? What Happens If You Cancel?

 Can I cancel a trip I've booked because I'm afraid of the coronavirus?

 Depends on whether you bought a refundable ticket or have the right kind of travel insurance.
-Regular travel insurance won't cover a cancellation due to fear over the coronavirus outbreak.
-For that, you'd need to buy a "Cancel for Any Reason" (CFAR) policy.
+Regular travel insurance won't cover a cancellation because of fears about the coronavirus outbreak.
+For that, you need to buy a "Cancel for Any Reason" (CFAR) policy.

 "They've become quite popular in the last few weeks," says Jonathan Breeze, CEO of AardvarkCompare, a travel insurance comparison website.
 "We're seeing about a 50% increase in the amount of policies being sold."

-A few things to note though: a CFAR policy typically needs to be purchased within a couple of weeks from the time you booked your trip; it will usually only cover about 75% of your costs; and New York state does not allow residents to buy CFAR policies.
+A few things to note: A CFAR policy typically needs to be purchased within a couple of weeks from the time you booked your trip, it will usually only cover about 75% of your costs, and New York state does not allow residents to buy CFAR policies.

-Another possibility: Some credit cards have automatic travel insurance for trips purchased by their cardholders.
-Check with your provider to see if you'd be covered.
+In addition, some credit cards have automatic travel insurance for trips purchased by their cardholders.
+Check with your provider to see whether you would be covered.

 How do I pick a travel insurance policy?

 There is no one-size-fits-all policy, according to Christopher Elliott, founder of a consumer advocacy organization, Elliott Advocacy.
 Factors such as your age, the length of your trip and what you want covered all figure into the decision.
-Elliott recommends reading the insurance contract before buying to see if it applies to "worst case scenarios," such as sickness or flight delays.
+Elliott recommends reading the insurance contract before buying to check whether it applies to "worst-case scenarios," such as sickness or flight delays.
 See this column for more advice.

 What if I booked a flight and want to reschedule it to avoid traveling during the outbreak?